andybrucenet/chart-finder/src/backend/README.md

 ## Tests

 All test projects have 'Tests' at the end.
-To run these tests, `dotnet test ChartFinder-backend.sln` from top-level folder.
+To run these tests, `dotnet test src/backend/backend.sln` from the repo root.

 ## Docs
 - Build and deploy routines: `docs/cookbooks/backend/aws.md`.